Preparing Your Thesis or Dissertation

 - List of Figures (optional — include only if there are figures)

 Submitting Your Thesis or Dissertation

 - Prepare your thesis/dissertation as a one-sided document using the LaTeX or MS Word examples below.

-- Create a two-sided version and print it two sided.
+- Optional: If you, your advisor, or family would like a bound copy, you have two options: print the one-sided thesis/dissertation one-sided.
+Submit it for binding (see ETD Printing and Binding). or, create a two-sided version and print it two sided.
 Note the pagination in the front matter will be different from the ETD version, but this is OK.
-Submit it for binding (see ETD Printing and Binding ).
+Submit it for binding (see ETD Printing and Binding).

 Instructions for Using the LaTeX Files